valheimPlus/ValheimPlus/README.md

 enforceConfiguration=true
 ; enforce every user trying to join your game or server to have the same mod configuration.
 ; NOTE: if people want to join your server with a custom configuration, they need to set this setting to false as well as the server.

+enforceMod=true
+; enforce every user to atleast have the mod installed when connecting to the server ; turn this off to remove version restrictions from your client and from your server

 [Map]